Hudson River, New York

-The Hudson River is one of the nastiest waterways in the country, and in 1984 a vast 200-mile stretch of the river, from Hudson Falls to New York City, was declared a Superfund site.
-Due to the broad expanse of this territory, the river has been called America's largest Superfund site.
+The Hudson River is one of the nastiest major waterways in the U.S., and in 1984 a 200-mile stretch of the river, from Hudson Falls to New York City, received Superfund status.
+Due to the huge scope of this cleanup, the river has been called the largest Superfund site in the country.

-The river's biggest area of concern is the PCBs, or polychlorinated biphenyl, present in its waters, dumped there by manufacturing facilities on the Upper Hudson run by General Electric from 1947 to 1977.
-The PCBs have been shown to cause extensive contamination of fish, enough to cause rapid evolutionary change in some species.
-Humans can become contaminated from PCBs from mere water contact, via absorption through the skin, and contamination has been linked to everything from lower IQ to cancer.
+The river's main issue is polychlorinated biphenyls (PCBs), dumped by manufacturing facilities on the Upper Hudson run by General Electric from 1947 to 1977.
+The PCBs have been linked to severe contamination of fish, enough to cause rapid evolutionary change in some species.
+Humans can be harmed just by contact with contaminated water, with potential health risks ranging from lower IQ to cancer.